Will Stone: Drone manufacturing

 The first investment in Swindon drone production was announced on 17 July 2025, with the German Defence company STARK announcing a 40,000 square foot factory in Swindon, outlining an initial 100 high-skilled jobs in the town, and marking the company's first expansion outside of Germany.

 Will Stone commented "I’m proud to be working alongside STARK to bring defence manufacturing back to Swindon".

 Beyond STARK, Stone has been engaging with small businesses involved in the drone industry.
 On 22 August 2025, Stone welcomed anti-drone personal defence SME Munin Dynamics "to the town, and was quoted for saying, "Having another defence company set up in Swindon highlights that we are transitioning into becoming a drone manufacturing hub supporting the nation's security".

-On the 11th September Will Stone announced on his Social Media that the British modular drone company FLYBY that had been involved in delivering NHS medications to the Isle of Wight, would be bringing 300 jobs to Swindon as part of their expansion plans.
-Their CEO thanked Will for his "vision and energy" stating it's "what our industry and our nation has been seeking" and noted that the Swindon North MPs direct involvement had played a key part in their decision to set up in the town.
+On 11 September 2025, Stone announced on social media that the British modular drone company FLYBY (which had been involved in delivering NHS medications to the Isle of Wight) would be bringing 300 jobs to Swindon as part of their expansion plans.
+Their CEO thanked Stone for his "vision and energy" stating it's "what our industry and our nation has been seeking" and noted that Stone's direct involvement had played a key part in their decision to set up in the town.
 FLYBY's new vertical take-off and landing (VTOL), pioneered in collaboration with the RAF, prompted the expansion and Mr Stone noted the investment "bolsters our nation’s defence and provides high-skilled jobs to the people of our town."